ywanyi/devdocs/rest/list.md

 ---
 group: rest-api
 subgroup: A_rest
-title: List of REST APIs by module
+title: List of REST endpoints by module
-menu_title: List of REST APIs by module
+menu_title: List of REST endpoints by module
 menu_order: 3
 functional_areas:
   - Integration
 ---

-## List of REST APIs for {{site.data.var.ee}} {#listee}
+## List of REST endpoints for {{site.data.var.ee}} {#listee}

-The REST APIs for {{site.data.var.ee}} are available on Commerce installations only.
+The REST endpoints for {{site.data.var.ee}} are available on Commerce installations only.
 Commerce installations automatically have access to all {{site.data.var.ce}} REST APIs.

 Additions since 2.0 are marked with asterisks (*).